ant-design/ant-design-pro-site/docs/getting-started.en-US.md

 ## Tips before development

 Ant Design Pro is a front-end scaffolding.
 By default, readers have already understood some basic front-end knowledge, and understand umi and Ant Design.
-If you are a pure novice, it is recommended to read [Beginner's Guide](/docs/) getting-started-cn).
+If you are a pure novice, it is recommended to read [Beginner's Need to know](/docs/introduction).
 Sharpen the knife and chop wood by mistake.
 Knowing some basic knowledge can make the learning curve smoother.

 ## Init